opendatasoft/codelibrary/content/widget-tricks/charts/1/schema.md

 |South urban|All items less energy|1998|1 291|
 |Midwest - Size Class A|Rice, pasta, cornmeal|2000|123 020|

-**Field in use in `ensemble-des-equipements-sportifs-dile-de-france-en-2016` [(See it on discovery domain)](https://discovery.opendatasoft.com/explore/dataset/ensemble-des-equipements-sportifs-dile-de-france-en-2016/table/)**
+**Field in use in `ensemble-des-equipements-sportifs-dile-de-france-en-2016` [(See it on userclub domain)](https://userclub.opendatasoft.com/explore/dataset/ensemble-des-equipements-sportifs-dile-de-france-en-2016/table/)**

 | eqt_fam (text) |
 |------|